Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 print(result) # None
 ```

 To further motivate using functions, let's review some example code that makes use of the `convert_celsius_to_fahrenheit` function.
-Note that by encapsulating the functionality of converting a temperature from Celsius to Fahrenheit in a function, we can call this function for different arguments.
+Note that by encapsulating the functionality of converting a temperature from Celsius to Fahrenheit in a function, we can call this function with different arguments.

 ```Python
 # Temperatures in Celsius